-- · Checking your shareholding balance - · Updating your address details - · Advising or updating your banking details for direct payment of dividends - · Accessing your dividend distribution summaries and holding statements.
+- · Checking your shareholding balance - · Updating your address details - Advising or updating your banking details for direct payment of dividends - Accessing your dividend distribution summaries and holding statements.

 To create your online access please provide RSD registry with your email address and they will send you an invitation to register for the online access.
-Please email Dianne Brooks of RSD at shares@rsdregistry.com.au or call Dianne on 03 5445 4222 if you have any queries.
+Please email RSD at shares@rsdregistry.com.au or call 03 5445 4222 if you have any queries.